snoazll/VortexOnLinuxGuide/README.md

 You can also symlink your VortexMods folder to your game's Proton prefix, but I'm not entirely sure if this would work.
 It should theoretically work, but the world is a simulation, so it might not.

+#### A Fair Warning About This Staging Folder
+Back this folder up.
+One Proton Prefix change on Skyrim's side, and this folder is gone; you're going back to adding your mods over and over again in that case.

+It might be possible to make this folder not removable by Proton, but I wouldn't bet my money on that - and that would just make things unnecessarily complex.
+So, it would be better to back this folder to an external HDD just in case and copy over in case of a Proton version change etc.

 ### SymLink Game Folder

 The ideal way of doing this is by symlinking the